Carreau/posts/18-planning-an-early-death-for-python-2.md

 The path to migrate C-extension is not well documented, the preferred approach is to use CFFI, but there is still alack of well written centralised, document on how to integrate with Python 3.
 IF you are knowledgeable on this domain, your help is welcomed.

-## the things we will (probably) not do.
+## The things we will (probably) not do.

 Make a twitter account that shame people that use Legacy Python, though we might do a Parody account which say funny things, and push people toward Python 3.